Ballard Power Systems (NASDAQ:BLDP) Price Target Cut to $2.00

-BLDP has been the subject of several other research reports.
-TD Securities downgraded Ballard Power Systems from a “hold” rating to a “sell” rating and dropped their price target for the stock from $2.50 to $1.50 in a research report on Monday.
-CIBC dropped their price target on Ballard Power Systems from $3.75 to $3.50 and set a “neutral” rating for the company in a research report on Wednesday, May 8th.
-National Bankshares dropped their price target on Ballard Power Systems from $4.50 to $4.00 and set a “sector perform” rating for the company in a research report on Wednesday, May 8th.
-Jefferies Financial Group dropped their price target on Ballard Power Systems from $3.50 to $3.25 and set a “hold” rating for the company in a research report on Wednesday, May 8th.
-Finally, Wells Fargo & Company lowered their price objective on Ballard Power Systems from $3.50 to $3.00 and set an “underweight” rating for the company in a research report on Thursday, May 9th.
-Five investment analysts have rated the stock with a sell rating, eight have assigned a hold rating and two have given a buy rating to the stock.
-According to MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus target price of $3.11.
+A number of other research analysts have also commented on BLDP.
+TD Securities lowered Ballard Power Systems from a hold rating to a sell rating and lowered their price target for the company from $2.50 to $1.50 in a report on Monday.
+CIBC reduced their price target on shares of Ballard Power Systems from $3.75 to $3.50 and set a neutral rating for the company in a research note on Wednesday, May 8th.
+National Bankshares lowered their price objective on shares of Ballard Power Systems from $4.50 to $4.00 and set a sector perform rating on the stock in a research note on Wednesday, May 8th.
+Jefferies Financial Group dropped their target price on Ballard Power Systems from $3.25 to $2.00 and set a hold rating on the stock in a report on Tuesday.
+Finally, HSBC decreased their price target on Ballard Power Systems from $4.10 to $3.80 and set a buy rating for the company in a research note on Wednesday, May 8th.
+Five investment analysts have rated the stock with a sell rating, eight have given a hold rating and two have given a buy rating to the company.
+Based on data from MarketBeat, the stock has an average rating of Hold and an average target price of $3.11.

 Ballard Power Systems (NASDAQ:BLDP – Get Free Report) (TSE:BLD) last issued its quarterly earnings data on Monday, August 12th.
-The technology company reported ($0.11) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.13) by $0.02.
-The firm had revenue of $16.00 million during the quarter, compared to analysts’ expectations of $19.36 million.
-Ballard Power Systems had a negative return on equity of 15.37% and a negative net margin of 177.82%.
-Ballard Power Systems’s revenue was up 4.6% on a year-over-year basis.
-During the same period in the previous year, the firm posted ($0.10) earnings per share.
-Sell-side analysts forecast that Ballard Power Systems will post -0.51 earnings per share for the current fiscal year.
+The technology company reported ($0.11) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.13) by $0.02.
+Ballard Power Systems had a negative return on equity of 16.20% and a negative net margin of 177.95%.
+The business had revenue of $16.00 million during the quarter, compared to analyst estimates of $19.36 million.
+During the same period in the prior year, the company posted ($0.10) EPS.
+The business’s revenue for the quarter was up 4.6% compared to the same quarter last year.
+As a group, equities analysts predict that Ballard Power Systems will post -0.48 earnings per share for the current fiscal year.

-A number of institutional investors have recently added to or reduced their stakes in the company.
-Van ECK Associates Corp grew its position in Ballard Power Systems by 8.8% during the second quarter.
-Van ECK Associates Corp now owns 2,321,782 shares of the technology company’s stock valued at $5,224,000 after acquiring an additional 186,833 shares during the period.
-Vontobel Holding Ltd. lifted its stake in shares of Ballard Power Systems by 18.2% during the fourth quarter.
-Vontobel Holding Ltd. now owns 2,086,570 shares of the technology company’s stock worth $7,732,000 after purchasing an additional 321,624 shares in the last quarter.
-Zurcher Kantonalbank Zurich Cantonalbank lifted its stake in shares of Ballard Power Systems by 11.6% during the fourth quarter.
+A number of hedge funds have recently bought and sold shares of the company.
+Raymond James Financial Services Advisors Inc. increased its position in shares of Ballard Power Systems by 116.3% in the fourth quarter.
+Raymond James Financial Services Advisors Inc. now owns 35,861 shares of the technology company’s stock worth $133,000 after acquiring an additional 19,284 shares in the last quarter.
+Vontobel Holding Ltd. boosted its stake in Ballard Power Systems by 18.2% in the 4th quarter.
+Vontobel Holding Ltd. now owns 2,086,570 shares of the technology company’s stock worth $7,732,000 after purchasing an additional 321,624 shares during the period.
+Zurcher Kantonalbank Zurich Cantonalbank grew its position in Ballard Power Systems by 11.6% during the 4th quarter.
 Zurcher Kantonalbank Zurich Cantonalbank now owns 865,353 shares of the technology company’s stock worth $3,222,000 after purchasing an additional 89,643 shares in the last quarter.
-Rafferty Asset Management LLC lifted its stake in shares of Ballard Power Systems by 49.5% during the fourth quarter.
-Rafferty Asset Management LLC now owns 714,153 shares of the technology company’s stock worth $2,642,000 after purchasing an additional 236,449 shares in the last quarter.
-Finally, TD Asset Management Inc lifted its stake in shares of Ballard Power Systems by 1.2% during the second quarter.
-TD Asset Management Inc now owns 707,953 shares of the technology company’s stock worth $1,599,000 after purchasing an additional 8,154 shares in the last quarter.
-Hedge funds and other institutional investors own 28.02% of the company’s stock.
+Headlands Technologies LLC purchased a new position in Ballard Power Systems during the 4th quarter worth approximately $31,000.
+Finally, Jump Financial LLC acquired a new stake in Ballard Power Systems during the 4th quarter valued at $1,086,000.
+28.02% of the stock is owned by hedge funds and other institutional investors.

 Ballard Power Systems Inc engages in the design, development, manufacture, sale, and service of proton exchange membrane (PEM) fuel cell products.
 The company offers its products for power product comprising for bus, truck, rail, marine, stationary, and emerging market, such as material handling, off-road, and other applications.